White House Rips House Democrats In Scathing Letter, Refuses To Comply In Impeachment ‘Charade’

-Echoing its previous stance on complying with House-led impeachment proceedings into President Donald Trump, the White House on Friday made it official in a letter to House Judiciary Committee Chairman Jerry Nadler that they would not be cooperating with the committee in the impeachment probe.
+Echoing its previous stance on complying with impeachment proceedings into President Donald Trump, the White House on Friday made it official in a letter to House Judiciary Committee Chairman Jerry Nadler that they would not be cooperating with the committee in the probe.

 According to The Hill, the strongly-worded letter was sent to the chairman on Friday by White House counsel Pat Cipollone.
-In it, Cipollone blasted House Democrats and the committees that have so far been involved in the impeachment inquiry into the president, even going as far as calling the proceedings a “charade.”
+In it, he blasted congressional Democrats and the committees that have so far been involved in the impeachment inquiry into the president, even going as far as calling the proceedings a “charade.”

 “As you know, your impeachment inquiry is completely baseless and has violated basic principles of due process and fundamental fairness,” the White House attorney wrote in the opening paragraph.

-Cipollone doubled down, alleging that the impeachment inquiry is a partisan attempt to remove the president from the White House for political reasons.
+Cipollone doubled down, alleging that the inquiry is a partisan attempt to remove the president from the White House for political reasons.

 “Adopting articles of impeachment would be a reckless abuse of power by House Democrats, and would constitute the most unjust, highly partisan, and unconstitutional attempt at impeachment in our Nation’s history.”

-Cipollone went on to downplay the impeachment probe even further, alleging that House Democrats, through weeks of televised witness hearings, have been a waste of time for Americans and that the proceedings should be promptly ended.
+Cipollone went on to downplay the impeachment probe even further, alleging that Democrats, through weeks of televised witness hearings, have been a waste of time for Americans and that the proceedings should be promptly ended.

 “House Democrats have wasted enough of America’s time with this charade,” Cipollone wrote.
 “You should end this inquiry now and not waste even more time with additional hearings.”